repat/mytinytodo/src/api/README.md

 mytinytodo API
 ======
-I'm writing a simple JSON-API for lists and items for myTinyTodo.
-It's very very alpha and changing fast.
+I'm writing a simple RESTful JSON-API for lists and items for myTinyTodo.
+It's very very alpha and not secure at all.
 Don't use it yet.
 Contributions welcome!

+### I'm working on this right now ###
+* Application Token/Signature(as in hash(user+apptoken))
+* getTitles format

 ### For Debugging only
 #### GET /api/getMD5pw